 We go in the deepest and darkest part of the winter when we really need the warmth and sunshine of the Caribbean!

-De Caribbean Regatta takes place in the British Virgin Islands.
+Manhattan Caribbean Week takes place in the British Virgin Islands.
 The BVIs are considered the best cruising grounds in the world.
 There are consistent trade winds and warm temperatures all winter.
 The islands are close together so it is just a few hours to sail from harbor to harbor.
 And the islands are focused on sailing tourism so you are welcomed everywhere.

 Participants in the regatta hop on planes and fly down to the BVIs.
-Then we board charter boats from the Moorings, Sunsail and Footloose.
+Then we board charter boats from the Moorings and other companies.

 Every morning, we raise our anchors, hoist the sails and head off to a new destination.
 Then we spend the afternoon sun bathing, snorkeling, visiting a beach, reading a book or just plain relaxing.
-Every evening, the regatta sailors gather for a party.
+Every evening, Manhattan Caribbean Week sailors gather for a party.
 You will meet lots of fun people, sail and swim every day and have an incredible voyage of discovery.

 The charter boats in our flotilla are skippered by a Member or a sailing school instructor.
 Members and students are invited to sign up for spots onboard these charter boats.
 You can sign up by yourself or bring a friend.
 All cabins are double occupancy and if you sign up by yourself, we will try to connect you with a cabin mate.

-Caribbean Week begins in Road Town on Tortola.
+Manhattan Caribbean Week begins on Saturday in the BVIs on Tortola.
 You can get there by flying to St Thomas and taking a ferry, or flying to Beef Island on Tortola.
-Sailors arrive on Friday or Saturday and we board the small charter boats on Saturday evening and Arabella on Sunday morning.
+Sailors arrive on Friday or Saturday and we board the charter boats on Saturday evening.
 Then on Sunday, we push off for a week of sailing adventure.

 After the dinghy race, there is one last Boat Party and then it is on to Willie Ts for dancing until the early morning hours.
-Those sailors who fully embrace the Caribbean Spirit after the week of sailing are presented with “The Royal Order of De Caribbean Regatta” medals.
-This is a secret society and we can not tell you how you earn the medal.
-What happens in the Caribbean, stays in the Caribbean.
+Those sailors who fully embrace the Caribbean Spirit afat Willie T’s are presented with “The Royal Order of De Caribbean Regatta” medals.
+This is a secret society and we cannot tell you how you can earn the medal.
+All we know is what happens in the Caribbean, stays in the Caribbean.